Exeter/connect-the-dots/README.md

 	- Improve Connect scraper to update profiles in database dynamically, instead of all at once.
  - Other
 	- Add license (or not lol)
-	- _Seperate JS and css from html_
-	- _Revive Chickenkiller!_
-	- Think about whether the JSON should be on github...
-	- What do I do with jquery and d3 libraries? (for github...)
-	- Think about non-exeter hosting